This Privacy Notice is in two parts.

 We collect personally identifiable information that is voluntarily provided by visitors to this Site (User Data).
 The User Data that Ingleby Trice LLP receives from Site visitors includes name, title, address, email address, telephone numbers, and any other information provided by visitors in email messages or attachments thereto.

-Typically, User Data is collected in order to respond to enquiries about our services or employment opportunities with Ingleby Trice LLP.
+Typically, User Data is collected in order to respond to enquiries about our services or employment opportunities with Ingleby Trice LLP, or to assist visitors to register for certain areas of the site.

 It is Ingleby Trice LLP’s policy to limit the information collected to only the minimum information required to complete a Site visitor’s request.